tw-mosip/inji-vc-renderer/kotlin/Readme.md

        - Gradle task is registered to generate jar by running the command `./gradlew :injivcrenderer:build` which creates jar in the `build/libs` folder
        - Run Tests using `./gradlew testDebugUnitTest` or `./gradlew testReleaseUnitTest` based on the build type.

+### Runtime Dependencies
+- The library does not bundle its runtime dependencies in the generated aar or jar.
+- The runtime dependencies are to be explicitly added in the consumer application to avoid runtime failures.

 ### API
-- `generateCredentialDisplayContent(credentialFormat: CredentialFormat, wellknownJsonString: String? = null, vcJsonString: String)` - expects the Verifiable Credential, Well-known Json and Credential Format as input and returns the list of replaced SVG Templates.
+- `generateCredentialDisplayContent(credentialFormat: CredentialFormat, wellknownJsonString: String? = null, vcJsonString: String, qrCodeData: String? = null)` - expects the Verifiable Credential, Well-known Json, Credential Format and QR Code Data as input and returns the list of replaced SVG Templates.
   - `credentialFormat` - Enum to specify the credential format.
 Currently only LDP_VC format is supported.
   - `wellknownJsonString` - Well-known Json downloaded in stringified format.
 It is optional parameter.
   - `vcJsonString` - VC Downloaded in stringified format.
+  - `qrCodeData` - Encoded QR code data to embed in the SVG.
+It is optional parameter.
+    - NOTE : It is preferred that `qrCodeData` provided to the method is already encoded (for example, Base45-encoded).
+    - The encoding should be performed before invoking this method.

 - This method takes entire VC data as input.